 project plans to prevent potential conflicts.)

 - To facilitate constructive group work, you should consult the

 strategies for teams: Team member handbook" by Kennedy and Nilson (3.2 MB).

-- (20 points) Write a two page project proposal / description in the
+- (20 points) Write a project proposal / description in the

 (i) Name of the project.
 Full names and email